PandemiaProject/pandemia/README.md

 * Vaccination
 * Diagnostics
 * Seasonality
-* Input
+* Policy Maker

 The models provided support, for example, multiple strains, multiple vaccines, a novel approach to modelling the health of individuals and a complex representation of immunity.
-The input component allows the user to specify a **Policy**, consisting of interventions.
+The policy maker component allows the user to specify a **Policy**, consisting of interventions.
 Featured interventions
 include: